GESTATIONAL SURROGACY IN VERMONT

 Do results vary by venue?
 No

-Is a hearing required to obtain a post-birth order?
+Is a hearing required to obtain a pre-birth order?
 No

 Will Vermont Vital Records honor a pre-birth order from another state?
-Possibly, if a petition to amend the birth certificate is also filed in probate court.
+Uncertain at this time, but probably.

 What is the typical time frame to obtain a birth certificate after delivery?
 2 weeks